 - Chicago (at the Art Institute)

-In addition to our public Renegade Tours at museums and our company team building activities in NYC, SF, DC and Chicago we also do classy Bachelorette Parties, tours for families with young children called Little Hackers, marriage proposal tours, and private tours for other types of groups.
+In addition to our public Renegade Tours at museums and our company team building activities in NYC, San Francisco, Washington D.C and Chicago we also do classy Bachelorette Parties, tours for families with young children called Little Hackers, marriage proposal tours, and private tours for other types of groups.
 We also do consulting for museums around the world, speak at conferences, and generally do our part to shake up the Millennial perception of museums.
 Search Google for “Museum Hack 2015 Year in Review” for more details and updates.

 Expected plans for the future: Museum Hack loves to experiment with new tour types and activities, many of which we aren’t ready to reveal yet.
 One example of a recent project is this job site for Museum Professionals.
 We built this site to be a central resource for cool museum jobs in the United States.
 Overall, you can expect to see Museum Hack in more cities across the United States and someday international as well.
 We want to bring our renegade tours and company team building activities to more museums in more cities.

 In museums we trust,